bluesky-astronomy/website/README.md

 ## Image credits

-Throughout this repo, a number of free stock photos from [pexels](https://www.pexels.com) are used.
-They're attribution-free, but we'll keep a list of them here anyway...
+Throughout this repo, a number of free stock photos from [pexels](https://www.pexels.com) and other sources are used.
+They're attribution-free, but we'll keep a list of them here anyway:

 `static/assets/feed-headers/all.png`: Photo by Abdullah Dawud: https://www.pexels.com/photo/high-contrast-full-moon-against-dark-sky-31112231/